andpor/react-native-sqlite-storage/README.md

 Please let me know your projects that use these SQLite React Native modules.
 I will list them in the reference section.
 If there are any features that you think would benefit this library please post them.

+The library had been developed for React 14 using XCode 6.
+It is not been tested or adjusted on and newer versions of React Native or XCode 7 yet.

 #Version History

 v2.1.3